 If the gift is an interest in a buy-to-let residential property then it is possible that there may be a tax charge to pay, even though you are not receiving any monies.

-We would need to consider:
+We would need to:

-• The current market value of the property.
+Determine the current market value of the property.

-• The ownership structure of the property.
+Understand the ownership structure of the property.

-• The reasons behind the gift.
+Explain the reasons behind making the gift.

 In addition, you will also need to consider inheritance tax when giving away an asset.